-Example: Helping to ensure the preservation of our threatened alpine species

-The recent bushfires and the Lake McKenzie fire in 2016 illustrate the increasing vulnerability of Tasmanian wilderness areas to wildfires.
-Through the Tasmanian Seed Conservation Centre (TSCC), the Royal Tasmanian Botanical Gardens works to collect, research and store conservation sized collections of seed of Tasmanian flora, with a current focus on threatened plant species.
+Example: Helping to ensure the preservation of our threatened alpine species conservation sized collections of seed of Tasmanian flora, with a current focus on threatened plant species.
 As an example of the value of the TSCC's work, seed collected from Tasmania's endemic conifers at Lake McKenzie is being used to research the regeneration of areas burnt in the 2016 fires.
 With increasing chances of dry summers and bushfire risks in alpine areas, such work will help to conserve our iconic and endemic flora.